BelaBartok39/aes_neural_trainer/README.md

 So we go back to the drawing board, consult Claude, and try to create a program resistant to these pitfalls.
 Let's outline the framework to not only take advantage of the NVIDIA A100 and TESLA V100 processors we have access to but scrutinize the data creation and collection process.

-The following approach, at a highlevel, takes a small set of plaintext and encrypts each plaintext with 5000 different keys.
+The following approach, at a high level, takes a small set of plaintext and encrypts each plaintext with 5000 different keys.
 The data is analyzed, the network is trained on that data, and we look for and reproducibility from that model.

 ![alt text](images/fixed_plaintext_data_generation.png)